 1. Pauline Terminology

-The words Paul uses to talk about this concept are κοινωνία (koinōnia, ‘fellowship’, ‘sharing’, ‘participation’), κοινωνέω (koinōneō, ‘to share, participate’) and κοινωνός (koinōnos, ‘partaker’, ‘sharer’).
-Most basically, these terms denote a communal participation in the single gift of Christ and the Spirit (to use Barclay’s language).
+The words Paul uses to talk directly about union with Christ are κοινωνία (koinōnia, ‘fellowship’, ‘sharing’, ‘participation’), κοινωνέω (koinōneō, ‘to share, participate’) and κοινωνός (koinōnos, ‘partaker’, ‘sharer’).
+Most basically, these terms denote a personal and communal participation in the single gift of Christ and the Spirit (to use Barclay’s language).

 - Now believers can properly be described as ‘in Christ’ (ἐν Χριστῷ, en Christōi).
-Paul uses this phrase over seventy times throughout his letters and it describes Christ as the locus of believers’ existence.
-They have their being in the realm that is filled with and marked by the crucified and risen Christ.
+Paul uses this phrase or near synonyms (i.e., ‘in the Lord’, and also ‘in the Spirit’) dozens of times throughout all his letters.
+It describes Christ as the locus of believers’ existence.
+They have their being in the realm that is filled with and ruled by the crucified and risen Christ.

-- In (the realm of) Christ, believers share all things with (σύν syn) Christ.
+- In (the realm of) Christ, believers share things with (σύν syn) Christ.
 Paul often creatively uses this preposition as a prefix.
-It is logical that this is such a common preposition in discussions of participation because that is what koinōnia is at its core: a sharing of everything with Christ and those in Christ.

 Finally, Paul uses metaphors when talking about union with Christ, such as adoption into the family of Christ.
-This will be the focus of later articles.
+This will be the focus of other articles.